 In 1917, after the United States entered World War I, President Woodrow Wilson instituted a temporary wartime prohibition in order to save grain for producing food.
 That same year, Congress submitted the 18th Amendment, which banned the manufacture, transportation and sale of intoxicating liquors, for state ratification.
 Though Congress had stipulated a seven-year time limit for the process, the amendment received the support of the necessary three-quarters of U.S. states in just 11 months.

-Ratified on January 29, 1919, the 18th Amendment went into effect a year later, by which time no fewer than 33 states had already enacted their own prohibition legislation.
-In October 1919, Congress passed the National Prohibition Act, which provided guidelines for the federal enforcement of Prohibition.
-Championed by Representative Andrew Volstead of Mississippi, the chairman of the House Judiciary Committee, the legislation was more commonly known as the Volstead Act.
+Ratified on January 16, 1919, the 18th Amendment went into effect one year later, by which time no fewer than 33 states had already enacted their own prohibition legislation.
+In October 1919, Congress put forth the National Prohibition Act, which provided guidelines for the federal enforcement of Prohibition.
+Championed by Representative Andrew Volstead of Minnesota, the chairman of the House Judiciary Committee, the legislation was more commonly known as the Volstead Act.

 Enforcement of Prohibition

-The high price of bootleg liquor meant that the nation’s working class and poor were far more restricted during Prohibition than middle or upper class Americans.
-Even as costs for law enforcement, jails and prisons spiraled upward, support for Prohibition was waning by the end of the 1920s.
+The high price of bootleg liquor meant that the nation’s working class and poor were far more restricted during Prohibition than middle or upper-class Americans.
+Even as costs for law enforcement, jails and prisons spiraled upward, support for Prohibition was waning by the end of the Roaring Twenties.
 In addition, fundamentalist and nativist forces had gained more control over the temperance movement, alienating its more moderate members.

 There were also many unintended consequences of Prohibition: Some cash-strapped restaurants shuttered their doors since they could no longer make a profit from liquor sales.
 Thousands of people died each year from drinking cheap moonshine tainted with toxins.
 And revenues shrank for many states that had previously relied on liquor taxes to fund roads, schools and other public benefits.